 Small intimate elopements and micro weddings have always been popular in Lake Tahoe, and now so more than ever.
 I believe that everyone, no matter what their budget or the size of their event, deserves amazing photography.
-Often, intimate weddings hire me for only an hour and that was the case with Gage and Nathan's Lakeside Beach LGBTQ elopement.
+Often, intimate weddings hire me for only an hour and that was the case with Gage and Nathan's The Arch at Lakeside Beach LGBTQ elopement.
 More from their intimate day here!

 A lot of mountains had to be moved for Jenny and Tom's Covid affected Martis Camp elopement slash micro-wedding to happen.
 The largest of which was that Tom's parents live in Israel and were worried about being able to attend at all, despite the fact that the were both vaccinated last December.
 Tom's father spent the entirety of his pandemic life training to ride his bicycle around Lake Tahoe.
 More from Jenny and Tom's micro-wedding/elopement here!

 What started out as an micro wedding with a family style dinner under the stars in Bend, OR changed plans and iterations and dates quite a few times before it morphed into the absolutely perfect intimate Sedona elopement that it was, bringing no less joy.
 At the end of the day, Jacquie and Doug just wanted to get married and I was thrilled to be there for them.